 5 min read

-Protocol description is a good place to summarize the protocol or describe things you need to do before executing the protocol in the lab, such as reminders to switch on instruments, unthaw frozen samples or reagents, locate all the consumables such as pipette tips, 96 well plates, test tubes, ice.
+Protocol description is a good place to summarize the protocol or describe things you need to do before executing the protocol in the lab, such as reminders to switch on instruments, thaw frozen samples or reagents, locate all the consumables such as pipette tips, 96 well plates, test tubes, and ice.

 The main part of the protocol are Protocol steps.
 They contain instructions for execution.
 Protocol steps in SciNote have different elements available that help you design the steps:

-It may seem more work during protocol execution (more clicking or more checking), however, in case someone disturbs you in the lab the more granulated steps you will have the less chance of you forgetting which part of the protocol you already completed and which one not.
+It may seem more work during protocol execution (more clicking or more checking).
+However, if someone interrupts you in the lab, the more granulated steps you have in your protocol, the less likely you will forget which part of the protocol you already completed, and which part you did not.

-- Write-out repeated steps: instead of “repeat steps 10-11” or “wash pellets 3 times with buffer A” spell out the individual steps:
+- Write out repeated steps: instead of “repeat steps 10-11” or “wash pellets 3 times with buffer A,” spell out the individual steps:

-Have the gist of the step in the title and move and notes or tips to the Description of the step.
+Have the gist of the step in the title, and move your notes to the Description of the step.